Fukaya categories of blowups: Fukaya categories and quantum cohomology

-which is zero on all interior semi-infinite edges.
-We do not require here the relation \eqref{eqn13}.
-The discrete datum underlying $\ell$ resp. $w$ is called a {\em metric type} resp. {\em weighting type} and denoted by $\uds\ell$ resp. $\uds w$.
+that is zero on all interior semi-infinite edges.
+We do not require here the relation \eqref{weight_relation} on weightings.
+The discrete datum underlying $\ell$ resp. $w$ is called a {\em metric type} resp. {\em weighting type} and denoted by $\ul{\ell}$ resp. $\ul{\on{wt}}$. \end{definition}

-\begin{definition} An {\em open-closed domain type} consists of a spiked tree $\Gamma$ together with a metric type $\uds\ell$ and a weighting type $\uds w$. \end{definition}

 Open-closed domain types describe treed disks with an interior output.
-So the stability condition can be defined in the usual way.
-There is also a natural partial order among open-closed domain types.
-Notice that a broken open-closed domain type may have unbroken components which are domain types of treed disks or domain types of treed spheres.
-So it is natural to choose perturbation data for open-closed domain types which extend the existing perturbation data chosen for defining the Fukaya category and the quantum cohomology.
-An {\em open-closed map type} then include an extra labelling on the interior input by a critical point of $F_X$ from \eqref{eq:fx}.
-For any perturbation datum $P_\Gamma$ and a map type ${\bm \Gamma}$ one can consider the moduli space
+The stability condition is defined in the usual way, as the absence of non-trivial infinitesimal automorphisms.
+A broken open-closed domain type may have unbroken components which are domain types of treed disks or infinite edges supporting flow lines in $X$; however, we remark that there is no unbroken component that is the domain type for treed spheres.
+Perturbation data for open-closed domain types extend the existing perturbation data chosen for defining the Fukaya category and a Morse-Smale pair $(f_X, h_X)$ on $X$.
+We also require the perturbation $P_\Gamma$ does not depend on the position of the {gradient} leaf.
+More precisely, we require the following: if $\Gamma'$ is the domain type obtained by forgetting the (only) {gradient} leaf $e$ on $\Gamma$ and stabilization, then with respect to the contraction map ${\mc U}_\Gamma \to {\mc U}_{\Gamma'}$, the perturbation $P_\Gamma$ is naturally induced from a perturbation defined on ${\mc U}_{\Gamma'}$.
+In particular, if $\Gamma'$ becomes empty, then in $P_\Gamma = (J_\Gamma, F_\Gamma, H_\Gamma, M_\Gamma)$, $J_\Gamma \equiv J_0$, $F_\Gamma = 0$, and $H_\Gamma = 0$.
+Transversality in this case requires that the stable manifolds of the Morse function $f_X$ be transverse to the unstable manifolds on the Lagrangian, which can be achieved by generic choice of $f_X$.

-We can define similar notion of uncrowdedness and achieve transversality in the same way as proving Lemma \ref{regular}.
-A general compactness theorem can be proved so that the compactification is